Submit A Manuscript

-- Feature articles are any length up to 3,000 words.
+- Feature articles are any length up to 2,000 words including citations and references.

 - Authors are responsible for obtaining written permission to reprint musical examples and photos when necessary.
 If a publisher requests a fee for the right to reprint, the fee is the author's responsibility.